InVeritaSoft/DWM3001C-starter-firmware/Docs/RS485-TIMEOUT-DIAGNOSIS_1.md

 2. Converter pinout diagram
 3. Which LEDs blink (if any)
 4. Results of direct serial test (USB port)
-5. Multimeter readings on P0.06 (DE/RE pin)
-6. Photos of wiring if possible
+5. Photos of wiring if possible